How long in advance should I apply?

 How will I stay in Cape Town?

 Upon your arrival to Cape Town you’ll be picked up and accommodated at a hostel for a few days, while we assist you to find your accommodation for your entire stay.
-Most volunteers arrange to share apartments living 2, 3 or 4 together, which will be organised at the seminar.
+Most volunteers arrange to share apartments living 2, 3 or 4 together, which will be planned at the seminar.
 You choose your own apartment and sign the contract yourself.
+You choose your own apartment and sign the contract yourself.
+A lot of volunteers are now choosing to use Airbnb.

 Who will help me if I’m not happy with my work?